cyberman54/ESP32-Paxcounter/README.md

 	0 ...
 255 duration for scanning a bluetooth advertising channel in seconds/100
 	e.g. 8 -> each channel is scanned for 80 milliseconds [default]

-0x0D (NOT YET IMPLEMENTED) set BLE and WIFI vendorfilter mode
+0x0D (NOT YET IMPLEMENTED) set BLE and WIFI MAC filter mode

 	0 = disabled (use to count devices, not people)
 	1 = enabled [default]